Skip to Content

 At the park, we visited the one-room schoolhouse where LBJ learned to read and viewed the Johnson family cemetery where the President and Lady Bird are buried.
 You can see a replica of his birthplace, view his plane known as Air Force One-Half, and visit the descendants of the longhorn herd he started here (beware, these guys can be fierce).

-Plane with presidential seal
+Plane with presidential seal under and outdoor hangar.

 Johnson’s private plane, Air Force One-Half